USS Georgetown: Merchant Navy service

 Robert W. Hart sailed in merchant navy service until entering the National Defense Reserve Fleet, Wilmington, North Carolina, in December 1946.
 She was chartered by Waterman Steamship Corp., Mobile, Alabama, 31 January 1947 and operated under bareboat charter until 29 October when she entered the National Defense Reserve Fleet, Jamestown, Virginia.

 War Relief and Seacowboys

 In 1946 after World War II the Robert W. Hart was converted to a livestock ship, also called a cowboy ship.
 From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953 this became Heifer International.
 The SS Robert W. Hart was one of these ships, known as cowboy ships, as she moved livestock across the Atlantic Ocean.
-Robert W. Hart moved horses, heifers, and mules as well as a some chicks, rabbits, and goats.
+Robert W. Hart moved horses, heifers, and mules as well as some chicks, rabbits, and goats.